Evaluating the costs of content marketing: creation, strategy, distribution, and tools

 So many variables, so little time.
 Sometimes, the costs of content creation may also overlap with content strategy.

-Freelancers: A freelance writer, videographer, audio technician or designer set their own rates depending on their experience level, expertise and scope of the project(s).
-It’s typical for a freelancer to charge by word, hour, project or flat day rates.
+Freelancers: freelance writers, videographers, audio technicians, and designers set their own rates depending on their experience level, expertise, and scope of the project(s).
+It’s typical for a freelancer to charge by word, hour, project, or flat fees.
 Content creation (per piece of content) can cost anywhere from $50–3,000 by the end of creation.
-This includes edits, feedback, implementation of feedback, polish, etc. Good freelancers are generally very amiable and easy to work with, but remember that you’ll need a point of contact on your team to manage, assign, edit and pay for their work.
+This includes edits, feedback, implementation of feedback, polish, etc. Good freelancers are generally very amiable and easy to work with, but remember that you’ll need a point of contact on your team to manage, assign, edit, and pay for their work.

-In-house team: An in-house team pays yearly salaries for one or more content creator to produce various content for their brand year-round.
+In-house team: an in-house team pays yearly salaries for one or more content creators to produce various content for their brand year-round.
 (They may also hire freelancers for certain projects.)
-Depending on specialty, skill level and experience, a Content Creator can make between $32,00–80,000 a year, according to GlassDoor.
+Depending on specialty, skill level, and experience, a content creator can make between $32,00–80,000 a year, according to Glassdoor.

 Organic-only distribution is great!
 But it’s increasingly become a pay-to-play world and content distribution is more important than ever.
-Facebook Ads, Twitter Ads, SEM marketing—you name it and there needs to be a budget for it.
+Facebook Ads, Twitter Ads, SEM marketing—you name it, there needs to be a budget for it.
 You’ll also have to pay the people in charge of distribution.